School of Art and Design

 ARTS 3364.
 Introduction to Digital Photography.

 This course introduces students to the aesthetics of current digital imaging technology, including new digital cameras, scanning equipment, Macintosh computers, image-manipulation programs and printing devices.
-Prerequisite: ART 1301 and ART 1303 and ARTS 1304 all with grades of "D" or better.
+Prerequisite: ARTS 1303 with grade of "D" or better.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.